tozevv/git-lean/README.md

 ### Reviewing and merging a feature

-To swith to any feature branch for review or additional work:
+To switch to any feature branch for review or additional work:

 	$ git lean feature work awesome-feature